 Also, communication online is encrypted through an HIPAA compliant platform called VSee.
 VSee is free for the you and can be downloaded onto your phone or computer.

-6 Your therapist must be licensed in the area you live and vary from state to state
+6 Your therapist must be licensed in the state you live in

 Some may be licensed in more than one state.
 So, you know you are getting quality healthcare by a reputable and credited provider to meet your mental health needs.
 This also means they are aware and comply with all Health Insurance Portability and Accountability Act (HIPAA), ethic and legal practices.

 You may want a certain type of therapy such as cognitive-behavioral therapy (CBT), dialectical behavioral therapy or other evidence-based treatment.
-Oftentimes, therapists formally trained and specialized in these modalities for panic, anxiety, and other diagnoses may not be available.
+Oftentimes, therapists formally trained and specialized in these modalities for panic, anxiety, and other diagnoses are much easier accessed virtually.
 You may more likely to find a suitable and qualified therapist if you go beyond the location you would stay in to visit a therapist in an office.

 Online therapy isn’t the best choice for everyone, and some mental health disorders may be better treated in person.
 Clients who are actively at risk of harm to self or others are not suitable for teletherapy services.
 If you are feeling suicidal, it is better to be seen in person.
 That said, during the quarantine many therapists are allowing for online sessions regardless.